 Nacaps is a multi-cohort panel study: on the one hand, several year groups of doctoral candidates and doctorate holders are integrated in a pool of survey respondents during the course of the study.
 Every two years, a new year group of doctoral candidates is taken up into the panel study.
 On the other hand, further questions are addressed to these survey respondents, first annually, then every two years, and their career paths are followed for up to 15 years after they gained their doctorates.
 In this way, every respondent’s individual data are gradually supplemented, thus gaining a longitudinal temporal dimension.

-In order to be able to make statements about the further career paths of doctorate holders more quickly, additional doctoral graduates of the 2020 cohort will be integrated into the panel study in 2021.
+In order to be able to make statements about the further career paths of doctorate holders more quickly, additional doctoral graduates will be integrated into the panel study in 2023.

 The study is designed in such a way that the data can be made available for different analytical purposes:

-- For both doctoral candidates and doctorate holders, representative cross sections will be surveyed at fixed intervals, to enable us to make general statements about their qualification conditions at that point.
+- For both doctoral candidates and doctorate holders, representative cross sections are being surveyed at fixed intervals, to enable us to make general statements about their qualification conditions at that point.

 - Biennial cross-sectional surveys with new doctoral candidates and doctorate holders enable us to analyse trends, capturing the dynamics and developments in the academic system.